NLCR/CZIDLO/README.md

 This archive contains files for the CZIDLO (CZech IDentification and LOcalization Tool based on URN:NBN) system installation.

-CZIDLO is authority over global persistent identifiers URN:NBN for single national space and should be therefore run only by particular national library.
+CZIDLO is authority over global persistent identifiers URN:NBN for single national space and should therefore be run only by particular national library.

-System is being developed under GNU GPL v3 licence by [National Library of the Czech Republic](http://nkp.cz/).
+The system is developed and maintained under GNU GPL v3 licence by [National Library of the Czech Republic](http://nkp.cz/).
 Source codes, built software and documentation is available on [google code](http://code.google.com/p/czidlo/).

 This document describes installation of backend part of this system on Linux server.